alexjshin/shutter_web/README.md

 # Shutter Data Visualization

-This project was created by: Alex Shin, Yale Interactive Machines Group
+This project was created by: Alex Shin
+Project Mentor: Sydney Thompson, Yale Interactive Machines Group

 ## To Run/View the Project